guyleaf/Parallelized-Ray-Tracing-In-One-Weekend/cuda/README.md

 # Parallelized Ray Tracing In One Weekend With CUDA

-> [!note]
-> :construction: This parallel implementation is under active development.

 ## About

 This sub-project is dedicated to parallelizing the renowned ray tracing tutorial using _[CUDA](https://developer.nvidia.com/cuda-zone)_, enabling efficient execution on NVIDIA GPUs.
 The focus is on parallelizing the initial book of the _Ray Tracing in One Weekend Book Series_, titled _In One Week_.
 The parallelization effort for other books in the series is designated for future work.